The N-336 And The Dreaded Marriage Fraud Allegation

 This blog is written for those who obtained their permanent green card after the conditional period and then filed for divorce.
-Every month our law firm gets the following fact pattern from our potential clients:
+Every month our immigration law firm in Sacramento, CA gets the following fact pattern from our potential clients:

 I was going in for my Naturalization interview and after passing my test the interviewing officer started asking me about my prior marriage.
 I did not know why they started asking detailed questions about my ex-spouse and the day I separated from them.

 The officer asked detailed questions about my divorce and whether we had any children or assets together.
 After the interview, I was told that the USCIS would investigate my case further and eventually I got a denial letter alleging that I committed marriage fraud.

 Unfortunately this is a fact pattern we see too often.
 Since marriage fraud is a prevalent issue with the USCIS, this is a typical scenario that causes even long-time green card holders to Appear in Removal Proceedings.
 If this fact pattern happened to you or you were involved in a similar situation, call our immigration attorney to discuss your case.

 It is vital that if you got a denial letter that you resolve the fraud allegation (with an N-336 filing) with as much evidence of a bona fide marriage with the assistance of an immigration attorney.
 A simple Naturalization application could have far-reaching consequences one could never have predicted.